Fournoy/backdoor_v1/README.md

 This a backdoor i made with python modules like socket, subprocess and threading.
 The backdoor is injected in a code of a little python-game and obfusced.

 The backdoor work with a tcp server and a tcp client.
-The tcp server is make with the socket moodule and implemented in the love_test code.
+The tcp server is make with the socket moodule and implemented in the love_test code, made by <a src="https://github.com/Haimagull">haimagull</a>.
 With the subprocess module, the backdoor (tcp server) treat command send by the attacker (tcp client).
 The server run as like daemon with the threading module, for more discretion.